 - Shop at Whole Foods and Amazon.com often, whether or not you have a Prime membership.

-The Amazon Store Card is worth it if you:
+The Amazon.com Store Card is worth it if you:

 - Spend at least $2,180 per year on Amazon.com as a Prime member (this will pay for your Prime membership).

 Overall, the two Amazon credit cards are most beneficial for Amazon Prime members.
-Because neither card has an annual fee, the value is simply a matter of overcoming the Prime membership fee of $119 per year.
-But you don’t have to be a Prime member to benefit from the Amazon Visa Credit Card.
-Being a frequent customer of Amazon or Whole Foods is enough to make the Amazon Visa worth it.
+Because both cards come with a $0 annual fee, the value is simply a matter of overcoming the Prime membership fee of $119 per year.
+But you don’t have to be a Prime member to benefit from the Amazon.com Credit Card.
+Being a frequent customer of Amazon or Whole Foods is enough to make the Amazon.com Credit Card worth it.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines